reactjs/react.dev/content/docs/testing-recipes.md

 >
 > This page assumes you're using [Jest](https://jestjs.io/) as a test runner.
 If you use a different test runner, you may need to adjust the API, but the overall shape of the solution will likely be the same.
 Read more details on setting up a testing environment on the [Testing Environments](/docs/testing-environments.html) page.

-On this page, we will primarily use function components.
-However, these testing strategies don't depend on implementation details, and work just as well for class components too.

 - [Setup/Teardown](#setup--teardown)
 - [`act()`](#act)
 - [Rendering](#rendering)